AmrEbnNashaat/Student-CRUD-API/README.md

 The Students API is a mock API that allows users to perform CRUD operations on a MySQL table called "Students".
 The table consists of four columns: StudentID, FirstName, LastName, and Age.
 The API provides the following endpoints:

 - GET `/students`: Retrieves a list of all students.
 Supports sorting, filtering, and pagination.
-- GET `/students/:id`: Retrieves a specific student by ID.
 - POST `/students`: Adds a new student.
 - PUT `/students/:id`: Updates a specific student by ID.
 - DELETE `/students/:id`: Deletes a specific student by ID.